cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-snowflake-destination.md

 ## Introduction

 Cloud Infrastructure data exploded over the last decade which created the need to store those in data-warehouses and datalakes for analysis and reporting enabled by cheap storage.
-Today I'm excited to announce the release of our new [Snowflake destination plugin](../docs/recipes/destinations/snowflake), which enables you to sync all supported CloudQuery [source plugins](../docs/plugins/sources) to a [Snowflake](https://www.snowflake.com/) database.
+Today I'm excited to announce the release of our new [Snowflake destination plugin](../docs/recipes/destinations/snowflake), which enables you to take advantage of [CloudQuery open source](https://github.com/cloudquery/cloudquery) high-performance data-integration platform and sync all supported CloudQuery [source plugins](../docs/plugins/sources) to a [Snowflake](https://www.snowflake.com/) database.

 ## Use Cases

 ### Cloud Infrastructure data-lake and data-warehouse

-Snowflake is already used as a ["Security data lake"](https://www.snowflake.com/en/data-cloud/workloads/cybersecurity/).
+Snowflake is already used as a ["Security data-lake"](https://www.snowflake.com/en/data-cloud/workloads/cybersecurity/).
 CloudQuery brings all your cloud [infrastructure configuration data](../docs/plugins/sources) to the same place consolidating all your security and infrastructure data in one place and enabling new insights.

 ### Historical data

-Maintaining historical data is a common use case for data warehouses.
-By using Snowflake as a destination you can now store all your cloud infrastructure data in a data warehouse for long term storage, analysis and investigation use-cases.
+Maintaining historical data is a common use case for data-lakes and data-warehouses.
+By using Snowflake as a destination you can now store all your cloud infrastructure data for long term storage, analysis and investigation use-cases.

 ## Syncing data